-Shagbark hickory trees are native to the Eastern and Midwestern sections of the country, and are usually found in mixed forests with oaks and pines.
-Slow-growing giants, they can rise to a mature height of over 100 feet.
+Shagbark hickory trees are native to the eastern and midwestern sections of the country and are usually found in mixed forests with oaks and pines.
+Slow-growing giants, they can rise to a mature height of over 100 feet (30.5 m.).

 What are Shagbark Trees Used For?

 These hickories are interesting specimen trees because of the unusual shagbark hickory bark and their delicious nuts.
 However, they grow so slowly that they are rarely used in landscaping.

 You might ask, then, what are shagbark trees used for?
 They are most often used for their strong wood.
 The wood of the shagbark hickory is prized for its strength, toughness, and flexibility.
 It is used for shovel handles and sports equipment as well as firewood.
 As firewood, it adds a delicious flavor to smoked meats.

 If you decide to start planting shagbark hickory trees, expect it to be the work of a lifetime.
 If you start from a very young seedling, remember that the trees don’t produce nuts for the first four decades of their lives.